 Staging a home can lead FSBO sellers to receive higher offers, but the process isn’t cheap.
 If your home is vacant, consider staging your entire house.
 However, if it’s not, you may want to focus your efforts.

 The NAR’s report provided insight into the home staging process from two perspectives: listing agents and buyer’s agents.
-When surveying listing agents, the report found that sellers most commonly stage the living room (93%), kitchen (84%), master bedroom (78%) and the dining room (72%).
+When surveying listing agents, the report found that sellers most commonly stage the living room (93%), kitchen (84%), primary bedroom (78%) and the dining room (72%).

 Although those rooms are most commonly staged, they’re not necessarily the most important rooms in your house to stage.
-According to buyer’s agents, it’s more important to stage the master bedroom (83%) than the kitchen (62%).
+According to buyer’s agents, it’s more important to stage the primary bedroom (83%) than the kitchen (62%).

 Here are the five rooms buyer’s agents believe are most important for buyers to see staged: